Thalerisdead/NostrAPP/NIP.md

-# NIP-X: Scheduled Posts
+# NIP-X: Scheduled Posts and Campaigns

 ## Abstract

-This NIP defines a standard for creating and managing scheduled posts on Nostr.
-It introduces a new event kind for storing encrypted scheduled posts that can be automatically published at a specified time.
+This NIP defines a standard for creating and managing scheduled posts and marketing campaigns on Nostr.
+It introduces event kinds for storing encrypted scheduled posts that can be automatically published at a specified time, and for organizing posts into coordinated campaigns.

 ## Motivation

-Social media scheduling is a common requirement for content creators and marketers.
-This NIP provides a decentralized way to schedule posts on Nostr without relying on centralized services.
+Social media scheduling and campaign management are common requirements for content creators and marketers.
+This NIP provides a decentralized way to schedule posts and organize them into campaigns on Nostr without relying on centralized services.

 ## Event Kinds